 #1 The Products

 Making our product in the most efficient and clean methods possible has always been a priority for Lulu.
-This in itself is nothing unique in the book printing world.
-Without keeping an eye on efficiency, book printers would quickly find themselves struggling to keep the lights on.
+This is nothing unique in the book printing world.
+Without monitoring efficiency, book printers would quickly struggle to keep the lights on.
 Luckily, when it comes to printing books, the products that make the best books also tend to be the most environmentally friendly.

-Add to that our on-demand creation methods and you’ll start to see the lengths we go to make sure our products really do exceed expectations for environmental consciousness without sacrificing anything in the way of quality.
+Add to that our on-demand creation methods and you’ll see the lengths we go to make sure our products really exceed expectations for environmental consciousness sacrificing nothing in the way of quality.
 The biggest contribution print-on-demand makes to the environment is in what print-on-demand lacks: inventory.

 Did you know that, according to the EPA, buildings account for 6% of total harmful carbon emissions?
 They estimate another 14% from transportation and 21% from industry in general.
 6% may not seem like much, but in the effort to curb our carbon footprint, every percentage counts.
 By not maintaining an inventory, Lulu doesn’t just cut down on the cost to store books, we literally eliminated it!